IBM/aspera-cli/docs/README.erb.md

 ### Remote sources

 Faspex lacks an API to list the contents of a remote source (available in web UI).
-To workaround this, the node API is used, for this it is required to set option: `storage` that links a storage name to a node configuration and sub path.
+To work around this, the Node API is used, for this it is required to set option: `storage` that links a storage name to a node configuration and sub path.

 Example: